Add me to newsletters

 Compared to 30 years ago.
 It’s like a mephitic shanty town to a seafood science lab.

 2020 sponsored and supported by;

-Epson; Large format printers, fine art paper stock, Ultrachrome archival pigment ink.
+Epson; Large format printers, high resolution negative scanner, fine art paper stock, Ultrachrome archival pigment inks.

 X-Rite Pantone; i1 Pro 3 Plus, monitor, print and scanner calibration equipment.

-These stunning Giclée museum grade archival fine art prints are available in a choice of three size options.
+These stunning Giclée museum grade archival fine art prints are available in a choice of 2 size options.

-The Signature, Studio and Limited Edition Series.
+The Signature series (A3+) and the Studio series (A4).
 These are printed using the latest 10 colour Epson printers employing the latest 10 colour Ultra-Chrome archival colour ink sets.
-Producing an ultimate D-Max of 10.2 for rich blacks and detailed highlights.

-All three series are printed on Epson archival museum grade 325gsm stock with a soft gloss finish.
-The Signature Series are hand signed and embossed onto 20 x16 inch / 329mm x 483mm stock and the unsigned Studio series are printed onto the same stock but at a smaller size of 8.3″ x 11.7″ / 210mm x 297mm.
-The Limited Series prints are larger than the above and there are only 10 issues of each print.
+Both series are printed on Epson archival museum grade 325gsm stock with a soft gloss finish.
+The Signature Series are hand signed and embossed onto A3+ stock and the unsigned Studio series are printed onto the same stock but at a smaller A4 size.
+Both series are stamped on versa.

 Steve Thornton is a professional photographer whom over the last 30 plus years has worked worldwide on photographic projects and magazine assignments.